 For homeowners who are building or undertaking home renovations, knowing the difference between the two materials and the features of each is essential.
-Below, we review both MDF and solid wood, noting the pros and cons of each and the best uses for each material.
+Below, we review both MDF Board and solid wood, noting the pros and cons of each and the best uses for each material.

 Solid wood has been the primary material for furniture for millennia.
-For definition purposes, solid wood refers to natural lumber while the term ‘engineered wood’ refers to other types of wood-based materials such as MDF.
+For definition purposes, solid wood refers to natural lumber while the term ‘engineered wood’ refers to other types of wood-based materials such as MDF Board.
 While solid wood consists of wood only, engineered wood is a mixture of real wood, veneers, fibers, resin and adhesives.

 Advantages of Solid Wood